OlGe404/gitops-setup/README.md

 # Purpose
+This repo can be used to quickly bootstrap a full CI/CD setup using argocd and tekton on a local kubernetes installation, managed in a gitops way of deploying kubernetes apps.

 # Prerequisites
-A kubernetes cluster + kubectl.
-Checkout the [microk8s repo](https://github.com/OlGe404/microk8s) to setup kubernetes.
+A kubernetes installation + kubectl.
+Checkout the [microk8s repo](https://github.com/OlGe404/microk8s) to install and setup kubernetes.

 # Bootstrapping
 To let argocd manage our apps, we need to install argocd in our cluster: